deepgram/web-next/content/blog/posts/automatically-transcribing-podcast-episodes-with-pipedream-and-python/index.md

 ![A send email to self step with a subject line and text containing variables](https://res.cloudinary.com/deepgram/image/upload/v1661981806/blog/2022/09/automatically-transcribe-new-podcasts-pipedream-python/email-config.png)

 Test the step, and you should receive an email in just a few seconds.
 Deploy the workflow, and enjoy reading new podcast episodes.
-If you have any questions about this project or anything else to do with Deepgram, please get in touch!
+If you have questions about anything in this post, we’d love to hear from you.
+Head over to [our forum](https://github.com/orgs/deepgram/discussions/categories/q-a) and create a new discussion with your questions, or send us a tweet [@DeepgramAI](https://twitter.com/DeepgramAI)